-Blog post 16 is the first of two posts dedicated to the human visual system - our brain's highest bandwidth connection with external reality.
-As an artist with a background in biology, vision is a recurrent theme in my drawings and sculptures, which consider the strengths, weaknesses, origins and limits of the so called 'wet-ware' underlies visuality, and facilitates the way we create and experience visual art.
-Our scientific understanding of vision is constantly evolving over time, and this is something that the drawings also try to take in to account.
+Blog post 16 is dedicated to the human visual system, our mind's single highest bandwidth connection with external reality.
+As an artist with a background in biology, vision is a recurrent theme in my drawings and sculptures, which often consider the strengths, weaknesses, origins and limits of the 'wet-ware' that underlies visuality, and facilitates the way we create and experience visual art.
+Our scientific understanding of vision is constantly evolving over time, and this is something I try to take in to account as an artist.

 Figure 1.
 Ibn al-Haytham: Diagram of the human visual system.
 From a 1083 copy of his Kitāb al-Manāzir

 It's now over a thousand years since the Golden Age of Arabic Science, during which time Ibn al-Haytham published his magisterial 7 volume treatise on optics the ' Kitab al-Manazir ' (1015), from which the diagram in figure 1 is taken (1).

 Translated into Latin in the 13th century as ' De Aspectibus ', and again in 1572 after the advent of the printing press, the ideas it contained would influence generations of European thinkers throughout the middle ages and on in to the Renaissance.

 Al-Haytham's methodical attention to detail and insistence on evidence based reasoning meant that he's often referred to as not only the father of modern optics, but one of the World's first true proponents and practitioners of the scientific method.